 *IN-PERSON* Child, Teen & Adult Therapy with Marissa

-Hi, my name is Marissa Moran and I am a Registered Psychotherapist (qualifying) and a member of the College of Registered Psychotherapists of Ontario.
-I am coming to Counselling Bruce County after my professional experience at Keystone Child Youth & Family Services where I provided mental health support services to children and youth under the age of 18, while also providing parenting support t...
+Hi, my name is Marissa Moran and I am a Registered Psychotherapist and a member of the College of Registered Psychotherapists of Ontario.
+I am coming to Counselling Bruce County after my professional experience at Keystone Child Youth & Family Services where I provided mental health support services to children and youth under the age of 18, while also providing parenting support to their careg...
 Read More

 Who do I work with & What can I help with?